MICHAEL R. BROWN, Professor of Physics

 ERIC L.N.
 JENSEN, Professor of Astronomy

-HILLARY L. SMITH, Assistant Professor of Physics3
+HILLARY L. SMITH, Assistant Professor of Physics

-TRISTAN SMITH, Assistant Professor of Physics
+TRISTAN SMITH, Assistant Professor of Physics3

 BENJAMIN D. GELLER, Visiting Assistant Professor of Physics and Research Associate

-ALEXANDER CHARTRAND, Visiting Assistant Professor of Physics
+WING-HO KO, Visiting Assitant Professor of Physics

 ADAM D. LIGHT, Visiting Assistant Professor of Physics